ndipatri/tRacket/particle/workbench/tRacket/README.md

 We use the [Adafruit INA219 FeatherWing Current Meter](https://learn.adafruit.com/adafruit-ina219-current-sensor-breakout) to warn us when the 12V battery needs to be recharged.

 This comes in the Featherwing form-factor so it fits on the above Featherwing Doubler along with the Particle microcontroller.
-It also has a small ‘experiment’ area onto which I install transistor for the motion sensor.
+It also has a small ‘experiment’ area onto which I install a transistor to drive the motion sensor.

 We currently report one of two states: ‘RECHARGE’ or ‘GOOD’.
 We employ a Schmitt Trigger to determine which state we are in.
 This requires two voltage thresholds:  a low (12.2 VDC) and a high (12.6 VDC).
 This avoids ‘oscillating’ that might happen if the voltage were to hover around a single threshold (e.g. RECHARGE, GOOD, RECHARGE, GOOD, etc.)